 I am a regular reader of the Stretcher and a jeweler.
 I would not recommend going outside the US, as you are risking a substantial sum with little or no recourse.
 I suggest that you interview several local jewelers who are independently owned and see how much ring they will sell you for your budgeted amount.
 Pay in cash and be open to some variables as many jewelers have diamonds come their way which belong to older customers wanting to sell.
 Often these represent a good value.
 Stick to the basic solitaire and I am sure you will find a jeweler who is willing to take a little less profit to make the sale today.
 Christmas is the biggest diamond selling season and therefore least likely to yield your best deal.
 Shoot for mid to late summer and late in the month when bills are coming due again.

 Ellen in Costlyfornia

 As a florist by trade, I listen to many brides discuss various aspects of their wedding plans, including rings.
-The best advise about rings came from a bride who worked at a upscale jewelry shop in our area.
+The best advice about rings came from a bride who worked at a upscale jewelry shop in our area.

 She told me the rings that were sold at her shop were the exact rings that sold for much, much less at the local K-Mart and Wal-Mart stores.
 The wholesaler catalogs are identical, so the quality is the same.

 My husband and I purchased our rings 19 years ago.
 We did not have much money and we asked at the jewelry store for rings within our budgets.
 The jeweler brought us to the "used" section.
-We happily bought beautiful used rings, which have been on our fingers since.
+We happily bought beautiful used rings, which have been on our fingers ever since.

 Take the Next Step: